shuvijs/redox/README.md

 ### `useStaticModel`

-`useStaticModel` is similar to `useSharedModel` adn `useGlobalModel`, the different is that, `useStaticModel` will not rerender on state changed.
+`useStaticModel` is similar to `useSharedModel`, the different is that, `useStaticModel` will not rerender on state changed.

 > `useStaticModel` not support [Destructuring Assignment](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/Destructuring_assignment). no error eg `const [state, _] = useStaticModel(model)`